menu

 Car Ownership

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Cassville / Vermont neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Cassville / Vermont neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 58.2% of the households here have four, five, or more cars.
-That is more cars per household than in 99.9% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 49.7% of the households here have four, five, or more cars.
+That is more cars per household than in 99.6% of the neighborhoods in the nation.

 Occupations